- Make cross-media environmental assessments that consider water consumption and pollution in comparison with other environmental impacts

 - Environmental purchase and sales decisions

-Traditionally, water use has not been accounted for within this method, while water consumption was neglected in any sort of detailed or comprehensive fashion.
+Traditionally, only water pollution has been accounted for within this method, while water consumption was neglected in any sort of detailed or comprehensive fashion until 2009.
 If measured at all, water use has typically been accounted for strictly as an inventory of a product’s total water withdrawal (rather than consumption) that is neither locally specific nor features any impact assessment.
 However, given companies’ growing concerns over water scarcity in the last decade and the upcoming water footprint assessment, the development of better ways of accounting for water use within LCA has become a priority.

 Current water-related LCA practice recognizes the need to understand and specify the geographic location of water use, the sources of the water (e.g., lake/river, groundwater, rainwater) and whether those sources are renewable or non-renewable.
-There is currently an abundance of research on water scarcity and life cycle impact assessment modeling of the resource, along with the health effects and ecosystem damage associated with water scarcity over the past five years, which is still continuing.
+There has been an abundance of research on water scarcity and life cycle impact assessment modeling of the resource, along with the health effects and ecosystem damage associated with water scarcity over the past five years, which is still continuing.
 Additionally, extensive databases to account for water uses in many industrial and agricultural processes are available facilitating complete assessment of the value chain.